JulianOzelRose/TR-SaveMaster/README.md

 ## Tomb Raider III
 Similar to the previous two titles, Tomb Raider III also stores weapons information on a single offset - with the exception of the Harpoon Gun, which is stored as a boolean on its own offset, 1 byte away from the weapons config number.
-Bitwise can be used to extract the weapons present in inventory -- see the section above for how to do this.
+Bitwise can be used to extract the weapons present in inventory -- see the [section above](https://github.com/JulianOzelRose/TR-SaveMaster#using-bitwise-to-extract-weapons-information) on how to do this.
 Here are the unique weapon byte codes for Tomb Raier III:

 ###                                         ###
 | **Weapon**              | **Unique number** |